-Department for Housing Preservation and Development
+Department for Housing Preservation and Development (HPD)

-We agree with Mayor Bloomberg that -affordable housing is fundamental to our long-term economic prosperity" and continue to applaud the new Ten Year New Housing Marketplace Plan and especially the preservation strategy for government-assisted affordable housing.
+We agree with Mayor de Blasio that affordable housing is fundamental to our long-term economic prosperity.

 The overall goals and specific targets we articulated in the last four years continue in effect: this Board has an overall goal that 30% of new housing units should be permanently affordable.
 Since both the 421(a) and Inclusionary Housing Bonus programs are targeted only to low income citizens, the Board urges that the City's other programs include flexibility that would allow the overall achievement of our stated goals.
-This logic would apply to New HOP, the Brownfield Program, and the development of government-owned sites.